shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 ```

 -   Inputs:
-    -   data (a univariate xts object)
+    -   data (a uni variate xts object)
     -   Averaging time (in hours)
-    -   Type of varaiable
+    -   Type of variable
-        -   Periodic: Like wind directions, the downsampling is done by computing the mode.
+        -   Periodic: Like wind directions, the down sampling is done by computing the mode.
-        -   Non-periodic: Like wind speed and concentration, downsampling is done by computing the mean.
+        -   Non-periodic: Like wind speed and concentration, down sampling is done by computing the mean.
 -   Output:
-    -   An xts object that is downsampled
+    -   An xts object that is down sampled

 ### Usage - Example with 15 min averaging time